 The development of each work package will be monitored with the help of LabEx (accompanied by the project manager and as needed, by the management committee).

 Long-term Objectives.
-WP1 will integrate genomics know-how and toolkits to identify major gene networks controlling soil-microbe-tree interactions as well as tree development and functioning.
-This will include (i) comparative genomics of model trees (poplars) and forest soil micro-organisms, (ii) population and landscape genomics to identify genes involved in environmental adaptation, (iii) knowledge of the spatial and temporal expression of gene networks, and (iv) a better understanding of the mechanisms determining resilience of trees to abiotic and biotic stresses thanks to their associated microbes and to an improved understanding of their redox detoxication systems and responses to drought stress.
-The proposed project will determine which circuits affect the ability of trees and interacting microbes to adapt to an ever-changing, frequently challenging environment.
+WP1 will integrate genomics know-how and toolkits to identify major gene, networks and molecules controlling soil-microorganisms-tree interactions as well as tree development and functioning.
+This will include (i) comparative genomics of model trees (poplars) and model forest soil micro-organisms, (ii) population and landscape genomics to identify genes involved in environmental adaptation, (iii) knowledge of the spatial and temporal expression of gene networks, and (iv) a better understanding of the mechanisms determining resilience of trees and microorganisms to abiotic and biotic stresses thanks to their associated microbes and to an improved understanding of their redox detoxication systems and responses to drought stress.
+The proposed project will determine which circuits affect the ability of trees and interacting microorganisms to adapt to an ever-changing, frequently challenging environment.

 Long-term Objectives.
 Forest research is assailed by requests from stakeholders working on public policies or on forest management to come up with methods to produce more wood while preserving ecological potential and biodiversity of forest ecosystems.
 To cope with these seemingly contradictory requests, ARBRE, will concentrate its skills and competencies to understand: (i) the processess involved in ecosystem responses to a changing environment; (ii) the variability of these processes considering internal (soil properties, composition of microbial communities) and external factors (climate, water stress, forest management); (iii) the role of species diversity and its spatial variability in the resilience of forest ecosystems; and (iv) the conditions for up-scaling these processes from molecule to ecosystem, landscape and country.